investian/investian.in/content/pages/about.md

     grid_items:
       - title: Some City
         content: >
-          Join our strong community of professionals, investors, students, finance enthusiasts looking to build, network, and grow.
+          ###### *Join our strong community of professionals, investors,
+          students, finance enthusiasts looking to build, network, and grow.*

+          Exclusive Forum to participate in learning exercises and discuss practical examples so that you can gain experience in doing your own independent analysis.

           [](mailto:email@example.com)